RubiconDeFi/rubi-bots/README.md

 - Learn more about the [Rubicon protocol](https://docs.rubicon.finance)
 - View the rest of our [codebase](https://github.com/RubiconDeFi/rubi-protocol-v2)

-## Risk Disclaimers
+## Risk Disclaimer

 **Experimental and in Development - Use at your own risk**

 ### Rubi-Bots Disclaimer

-This codebase is in Alpha is experimental and in development.
+This codebase is in Beta and is experimental and in development.
 It could contain bugs or change significantly between versions.
 Contributing through Issues or Pull Requests is welcome!

 ### Protocol Disclaimer

-Please refer to [this](https://docs.rubicon.finance/docs/protocol/rubicon-pools/risks) for information on the risks associated to the Rubicon Protocol.
+Please refer to [this](https://docs.rubicon.finance/docs/protocol/rubicon-pools/risks) for information on the risks associated with the Rubicon Protocol.